tbm/homepage/content/debian/kirkwood/qnap/ts-119/index.md

 <h2>Help</h2>

-If you have problems with Debian on QNAP TS-110 or TS-119 and cannot solve them with Google, you can consult the following resources:
+If you have problems with Debian on QNAP TS-11x or TS-12x and cannot solve them with Google, you can consult the following resources:

 <ul>

 <li>The <a href = "http://lists.debian.org/debian-arm/">debian-arm list</a>
-for questions specifically related to the ARM port of Debian or about running Debian on the QNAP TS-11x.</li>
+for questions specifically related to the ARM port of Debian or about running Debian on the QNAP TS-11x/TS-12x.</li>

 <li>If you don't want to post to a mailing list, please post to the
 <a href = "http://forum.qnap.com/viewforum.php?f=147">Debian area
 on the QNAP forum</a>.</li>

-<li>For questions about the QNAP TS-11x that are not related to Debian,
+<li>For questions about QNAP devices that are not related to Debian,
 please use the <a href = "http://forum.qnap.com/">QNAP forum</a>.</li>

 </ul>